movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 The objective of FFS is to confirm that transactions are processed correctly.
 It does not relate to the ordering of transactions.

-At an abstract level, the blockchain produces a new block in each round, and this block is the successor of the block in the previous round, the _predecessor_.
+At an abstract level, the blockchain increases by a new L2-block in each (L2) round, and this L2-block is the successor of the L2-block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.

-Each round corresponds to the processing of a _batch_ of transactions which is computed and proposed by the _sequencer_ (can be centralised, decentralised, shared).
+**Batch**.
+Each round corresponds to the processing of a _batch_ of transactions which is proposed by the _sequencer_ (can be centralised, decentralised, shared).

+**Block**.
+A node with execution capability is then in charge of validating the transactions in the batch and calculate the new state.
+Since the batch is given by the sequencer, the new state and the state roots for a block are deterministic.
+For a batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
+From the batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the batch and the state root).

+**Local validation**.
+Since the block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution node calculates it from the batch.

 > [!NOTE]
-> FFS aims to confirm the validity of each produced block, in **each round**.
-The validity judgement to be made is: given a block $B$ (predecessor), a batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?
+> **L2-Confirmation**.
+FFS aims to _confirm_ the validity of each produced block, in each round.
+The validity judgement to be made is:
+> Given a block $B$ (predecessor), a batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?

 The term _correct_ means that the successor block $B'$ (and the state it represents) has been computed in accordance with the semantics of the MoveVM, which we denote  $B \xrightarrow{\ txs \ } B'$.

 > [!IMPORTANT]
-> If we confirm each successor block before adding it to the chain, there cannot be any fork except if the network is partitioned.
+> If we attest each successor block before adding it to the chain, there cannot be any fork, except if the sequencer would provide equivocating batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

-To guarantee the validity of a new block $B'$, we use a set of **validators** who are in charge of verifying the transition $B \xrightarrow{\ txs \ } B'$.
+**Validator**.
+To guarantee the validity of a new block $B'$, we use a set of _validators_ who are in charge of verifying the transition $B \xrightarrow{\ txs \ } B'$.
 To do so they _attest_ for the new block $B'$ by casting a vote :white_check_mark: or :x:.

-When enough validators have attested for a new block $B'$, the block is _postconfirmed_.
+**Quorum Certificate**.
+When enough validators have attested for a new block $B'$, the block is L2-confirmed.
+The accumulation of enough votes is aggregated in a quorum certificate.

+If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-econonimic security, the  level of which depends on what is at stake for the confirmation of a block.

+**Postconfirmation**.
+At certain intervals Quorum Certificates will also be published to L1.
+The L1 contract will verify the quorum certificate.
+This provides an L1-protected _Postconfirmation_ that the L2-block (or a batch of L2-blocks) is L2-confirmed.
+This increases the security of the L2-confirmation as it locks in the L2-confirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.

+**Slashing**.
 The security of the mechanism relies on a PoS protocol.
-Each validator has to stake some assets, and if they are malicious (vote :white_check_mark: for an invalid block or :x: for a valid block), they _should_ be slashed.
+Each validator has to stake some assets, and if they are malicious they _should_ be slashed.

-If the validators can confirm blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-econonimic security, the  level of which depends on what is at stake for the confirmation of a block.
+The condition for slashing may be met by several quiteria, and not all slashing conditions may be used:
+- equivocate (send a different vote to different validators or users)
+- vote :white_check_mark: for an invalid block
+- vote :x: for a valid block

 ### Main challenges